 Is there an application deadline?

-There is no application deadline however applications must be received with sufficient time for the student to be admitted, secure their visa in their home country and be present for the first day of school in August.
-At least three months prior to the start of school is recommended.
+The application deadline is December 31, 2023 for the 2024-2025 school year.
+This allows us to have sufficient time for the student to be admitted, secure their visa in their home country, and be present for the first day of school in August.
+Any applications received after January 1st will be considered for the 2025-2026 school year.

 Do I need to take an English proficiency test?